Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Describe what heating options exist for the Bewitchment Cauldron
 - Update Imaginary Time Block quest description to include the range
 - Fix Immersive Engineering Blast Furnace quest noting Thermal Expansion instead of Mekanism as when you next get Steel
+- Improve quest description of the Integrated Dynamics Mechanical Squeezer and Mechanical Drying Basin by including information on their sides

 ## Texture Transformations: